mbrooker/mbrooker-blog/_posts/2023-05-10-open-closed.md

 **Some Examples**

 Let's consider a very simple system, along the lines of the one in the image above: a single server, an unbounded queue, and either *open* or *closed* customer arrival processes.
 First, we'll consider an easy case, where the server latency is exponentially distributed with a mean of 0.1ms.
-What does the client-observed latency look like for a single-client closed system, closed system with 10 clients, or an open system with a Poisson arrival process?
+What does the client-observed latency look like for a single-client closed system, closed system with 10 clients, or an open system with a Poisson arrival process?<sup>[6](#foot6)</sup>

 To answer that question, we need to pick a value for the server utilization ($\rho$), the proportion of the time the server is busy.
 Here, we consider the case where the server is busy 80% of the time ($\rho = 0.8$)<sup>[2](#foot2)</sup>: